Beyonce inadvertently confirms 2023 ‘Renaissance’ Tour - NewsBreak

 Beyoncé is coming.

-The “Alien Superstar” singer inadvertently confirmed her summer 2023 “Renaissance” tour during WACO (Where Art Can Occur) Theater‘s Wearable Art Gala 2022 in Santa Monica.Beyoncé to remove offensive word from new song
+The “Alien Superstar” singer inadvertently confirmed her summer 2023 “Renaissance” tour during WACO (Where Art Can Occur) Theater‘s Wearable Art Gala 2022 in Santa Monica.Fire-stricken rural New Mexico warily eyes insurance fight

 One of the auction items, at the Saturday night fundraiser, was an extravagant ticket package that would make any Beyhive member lose their breath .